ryansynk/ryansynk.github.io/_pages/about.md

   - /about.html
 ---

-I'm a recent graduate of the University of Maryland, College Park, where I earned degrees in Mathematics and Computer Science.
+I am a first-year Ph.D student in the Computer Science Department at the University of Maryland, College Park.
-I am passionate about problems at the intersection of computing and mathematics, including scientific and high-performance computing, numerical analysis, optimization, and machine learning.
+I am passionate about problems at the intersection of computing and mathematics, including scientific and high-performance computing, numerical analysis, applied harmonic analysis, and machine learning.

-I am currently seeking jobs in software engineering and data science.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.